-Avoiding Substance Abuse and Other Risk-Taking Behavior involves avoiding participation in behavior that is inappropriate, self-damaging, and can adversely impact organizational functioning.
+Avoiding Substance Abuse and Other Risk-Taking Behavior involves avoiding participation in behavior that is inappropriate, selfdamaging, and can adversely impact organizational functioning.
 This includes alcohol and drug abuse, domestic violence, sale of drugs, and gambling.

-Abuses alcohol and legally prescribed drugs (e.g., pain killers, steroids); Uses illegal drugs; Misses work due to alcohol use; Drinks alcohol on duty; Counterproductive Arrives at work intoxicated/smelling of alcohol or hung-over; Behaviors Involved in and/or arrested for off-duty incidents; History of DUI arrests; Gambles to the point of causing harm to oneself; Engages in self-destructive coping behaviors; and

-· Commits domestic violence.

-Avoiding Substance Abuse and Other Risk-Taking Behavior Critical Incidents

-After a long day at the office, the boss invites office staff to nearest bar for martinis.
+Counterproductive Behaviors Abuses alcohol and legally prescribed drugs (e.g., pain killers, steroids); Uses illegal drugs; Misses work due to alcohol use; Drinks alcohol on duty; Arrives at work intoxicated/smelling of alcohol or hung-over; Involved in and/or arrested for off-duty incidents; History of DUI arrests; Gambles to the point of causing harm to oneself; Engages in self-destructive coping behaviors; and Commits domestic violence.
+Effectiveness Avoiding Substance Abuse and Other Risk-Taking Behavior Critical Incidents Minimally Effective After a long day at the office, the boss invites office staff to nearest bar for martinis.
 The staff consumes several martinis with the boss, then leaves the bar and drives home, even though still under influence of alcohol consumed earlier.

-Grossly Ineffective,

-Disruptive and/or

-Counterproductive

-After a 3 - 4 year career, officer is sued, along with other officers and the department, in federal court for Civil Rights violation after pursuing a reckless driver who crashes his vehicle and is paralyzed.
+Grossly Ineffective, Disruptive and/or Counterproductive After a 3 - 4 year career, officer is sued, along with other officers and the department, in federal court for Civil Rights violation after pursuing a reckless driver who crashes his vehicle and is paralyzed.
 Officer begins to drink heavily, fights with partner officer in bar room when off duty and ultimately is terminated (or resigns).

-Counterproductive Secondary Dimension: Emotional Regulation/Stress Tolerance
+Secondary Dimension: Emotional Regulation/Stress Tolerance

-Methodological and Statistical Limitations of Research on Psychological Prediction of Police Performance The POST job analysis provided compelling, content-based evidence of the importance of the psychological dimensions for peace officer performance.
+Methodological and Statistical Limitations of Research on Psychological Prediction of Police Performance

+The POST job analysis provided compelling, content-based evidence of the importance of the psychological dimensions for peace officer performance.
 However, as described earlier, these results are not always borne out by evidence from empirical validation research.
 The incongruent and at times contradictory results of this body of research can be attributed in large part to conceptual, methodological and psychometric impediments and statistical artifacts.
-The most common methodological and statistical limitations plaguing single-study research include the following:
+As noted in the Principles for the Validation and Use of Personnel Selection Procedures (APA, 2018a), "a predictor cannot correlate with a criterion unless there is some conceptual relationship between their respective constructs.
+Theoretically unrelated constructs may, however, correlate empirically with each other as a result of (a) the constructs having been measured with the same measurement method and/or (b) the constructs and/or measurement methods sharing the same extraneous contaminants" (p.
+9).
+Thus, the most common methodological and statistical limitations plaguing single-study research include the following: